pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 going through such an exercise.
 The hope was, as far as I could tell, that we could find a new system by looking at elements of the old system, and filling in any gaps that we find.
 But cultural change and innovation don't happen that way.
-We were not going to discover some preexisting solution that has been waiting for us out there just by looking at all the components.
+Besides that, many of the tools that are used for scholarship right now are based on cultural practices from which we are trying to get away.
+We need technology that will enable the culture of the Scholarly Commons, and this technology is currently missing.
+We were not going to discover some preexisting solution at this workshop that has been waiting for us out there just by looking at all the components of the current system.
 We need something more.

-To explain what I mean by this _something more_, allow me to share a comparable approach and the resulting struggle in the practice of medicine:
+To explain what I mean by this _something more_, allow me to share a similar approach and resulting struggle in the practice of medicine:

 <figure id="systems-vs-components" class="bq grab">